Game-Loom/GameLoom/FAQ.md

 ## How do I update GameLoom?

     Since GameLoom is a fully network free experience, it does not yet support automatic updates.
 To update, download the latest version from the official source and replace your current version.
-We may work out a way to dispense updates however at the moment users will just need to visit the GitHub page and
+We may work out a way to dispense updates however at the moment users will just need to visit the GitHub page and get the updated file versions manually.

 ## How do I contact GameLoom support if I need some help?